vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 I bow to the three sages: <br>
 &emsp; to Vararuci, The Annotator; <br>
 to Patañjali, The Commentator; <br>
-&emsp; and to Pāṇani, The Formulator.
+&emsp; and to Pāṇini, The Formulator.
 </div>
 {: .quote}